-A neck x-ray is an imaging test to look at cervical vertebrae, the seven bones in the neck area.
+A neck x-ray is an imaging test to look at cervical vertebrae.
+These are the 7 bones of the spine in the neck.

 X-ray - neck; Cervical spine x-ray; Lateral neck x-ray

-How the test is performed
+How the Test is Performed

-This test is performed in a hospital radiology department or in the health care provider's office by an x-ray technologist.
+This test is done in a hospital radiology department.
+It may also be done in the health care provider's office by an x-ray technologist.

-You will be asked to change positions so that more scans can be taken.
-Usually three to seven different views are needed.
+You will be asked to change positions so that more images can be taken.
+Usually 2, or up to 7 different images may be needed.

-How to prepare for the test
+How to Prepare for the Test

-Tell the health care provider if you are pregnant.
+Tell the health care provider if you are or think you may be pregnant.
 Remove all jewelry.

-How the test will feel
+How the Test will Feel

-Why the test is performed
+Why the Test is Performed

 The x-ray is used to evaluate neck injuries and numbness, pain, or weakness that does not go away.
 A neck x-ray can also be used to help see if air passages are blocked by swelling in the neck or something stuck in the airway.

 There is low radiation exposure.
-X-rays are monitored and regulated to provide the minimum amount of radiation exposure needed to produce the image.
-Most experts feel that the risk is low compared with the benefits.
+X-rays are monitored so that the lowest amount of radiation is used to produce the image.

 Pregnant women and children are more sensitive to the risks of x-rays.

 Roosevelt GE.
 Acute inflammatory upper airway obstruction (croup, epiglottitis, laryngitis, and bacterial tracheitis).
-In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
+In: Kliegman RM, Stanton BF, St. Geme JW, Schor NF, eds.
 Nelson Textbook of Pediatrics.
-19th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 337.
+20th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 385.

-- Last reviewed on 8/15/2011
+- Last reviewed on 8/14/2015

-- Linda J. Vorvick, MD, Medical Director, MEDEX Northwest Division of Physician Assistant Studies, University of Washington, School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+- Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.